Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </div>

-<p>When using a mesh pyramids each interior node in the I3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
+<p>When using  mesh pyramids each interior node in the I3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
 The correspondence between a reduced LOD feature in an interior node and the same feature in descendant (children) nodes is based on and established by feature IDs which are a key part of the storage model.  .
 Applications accessing the I3S tree can display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>

 <p>The main advantage of this mechanism is that clients can focus on the display criterion associated with nodes as a whole in making the decision to switch representations. <code> node-switching </code> is the default Lod Switching model for layer types that implement <code>meshpyramids</code> profile.</p>